rust-embedded/debugonomicon/src/overview.md

 ## GDB

-Out main option for debugging embedded targets is a version of `gdb` specifically targetted to the processor architecture being used, for example, `arm-none-eabi-gdb` for bare metal arm targets.
+Our main option for debugging embedded targets is a version of `gdb` specifically targetted to the processor architecture being used, for example, `arm-none-eabi-gdb` for bare metal arm targets.
 Unlike debugging on a local machine, the gdb instance and application code